ISP19/problems/properties/README.md

         # code omitted for brevity
 ```

-You immediately see the problem: `age` is being set as an attribute
+The code reveals the problem: `age` is being set as an attribute
-that isn't updated reliability.
+that isn't updated reliability over time.

 ### First Try at a Solution

-Your friend suggests that you replace the attribute `age` with a `birthday` attribute, and write a method named `age()` to return the animal's age.
-That way, the age will always be current:
+Your friend suggests that you replace the attribute `age` with a `birthday` attribute, and write a method named `age()` to return the animal's actual age.
+That way, the age will always be current.

+For backward compatibility, we won't change the constructor but add a set_birthday method.

 ```python
 from datetime import date